knr1/ch.quantasy.tinkerforge.mqtt.gateway/README.md

 Event (E) is as fine granular as possible, so you can subscribe to your needs and will receive nothing more Status (S) is as fine granular as possible, so you can subscribe to your needs and will receive nothing more

 No message is lost!
 It is delivered as fast as possible.
-If the channel is slower than the message creation, the messages will be delivered as an array.
+If the channel is slower than the message creation, the messages will be delivered as an array of messages.

 ### IMU